htd-02/Courses/CS50x 2023/README.md

 #### 1.2.1.4.
 End of First day on Problem Set 0

-I now have functionning controls, allowing me to
+I now have functioning controls, allowing me to
 - Move between levels.
 - Interact with the environment(not yet tested since no interactible content yet).
 - Unstuck myself.